cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 Proceed by cloning the repository to your local machine using the `git clone` command, which you can copy from GitHub.
 Make sure that `git` is installed on your machine, of course.

-We'll be using ECMA6 import and export statement in this project, so open `package.json` and set the project's type to "module".
+We'll be using ECMA6 import and export statements in this project, so open `package.json` and set the project's type to "module".

 ```json
 // package.json